-On “Fast” graphics settings and the 8 chunks of Render Distance, he was able to achieve frames per second well above the 60 mark even under intensive conditions like raining.
+On “Fast” graphics settings and the eight chunks of Render Distance, he achieved frames per second well above the 60 mark, even under intensive conditions like rain.

 The following image is a screenshot from the video.

 As such, this here forms the minimum benchmark.
-A game that can be played on an Intel UHD 610, can be played on almost ALL PCs without having to buy a separate dedicated graphics card.
+A game that can be played on an Intel UHD 610 can be played on almost ALL PCs without buying a separate dedicated graphics card.

 Case Study: iGPU Intel HD 630 (G3D Mark Score 1128)

-I personally tested the game on my Intel HD 630 graphics with an Intel Core i7 7700HQ.
+I tested the game on my Intel HD 630 graphics with an Intel Core i7 7700HQ.

 Case Study: Dedicated AMD R9 270 (G3D Mark Score 4306)

 RandomGaminginHD is another user on YouTube who tested Minecraft on a dedicated AMD R9 270, which happens to be one of the GPUs that meets the recommended system requirements for the game.

 In this case, the graphics settings were set to Fancy, Maximum Lighting with a resolution of 1920×1080.
 At a render distance of 32 Chunks, the game was consistently able to run at 200 FPS.